-You’ve gone through the process of getting the right person on board.
+You’ve gone through the hiring process of getting the right person on board.
 You’ve done the advertising, reached out to those “in the know” for contacts, and perhaps retained the services of a recruiting firm (I don’t mind the term “head hunter”).
 You’ve gone through a number of interviews and narrowed the field to your preferred candidate.
-You’ve made up your mind and want to wrap this up and get your new team member on board and producing.
+You’ve made up your mind and want to wrap the hiring process and get your new team member on board and producing.

 So you give them a call and outline the high level terms of the job – salary, vacation, start date.
 The candidate agrees.

 On the first day of work, you present your new hire with the “official” offer in writing and ask them to sign – just a formality, of course.
 Among a number of provisions and details, the “official” offer has some boilerplate details about termination, such as being according to the Ontario Employment Standards Act (ESA).
 The candidate signs – their options are limited now that they have resigned their previous position and are ready to start work at your company.